 Google first proposed the mobile-first indexing policy back in 2016.
-Over the past few years, over 70% of websites in Google search results have been indexed with mobile-first priority.
+In recent years, over 70% of websites in Google search results have been indexed with mobile-first indexing.
 Google's latest notification indicates that it will switch all websites to mobile-first indexing in September.

 What does this mean for Google SEO?

-First is the switch of the crawling agent.Common Google search bots include Desktop Googlebot and Mobile Googlebot.
-After September, Google's mainstream crawler will adopt the mobile Googlebot.
+First, it's the switch of the crawling agent.Common Google search bots include Desktop Googlebot and Mobile Googlebot.
+After September, Google's primary crawler will use the mobile Googlebot.
 If your website's interface is not suitable for mobile access, it will undoubtedly make Google perceive it as unfriendly to mobile users, which will indirectly affect indexing results and rankings.

 What can we do?

-1. If you have separately designed a mobile webpage, according to Google's recommendation, switch to adaptive web design, which is what we call using a responsive layout.
-Google does not recommend using a separate subdomain, such as m., to build a mobile version, as this can cause confusion for search engines and users.
+1. If you have designed a separate mobile webpage, according to Google's recommendation, it's best to switch to adaptive web design, which is what we call using a responsive layout.
+Google does not recommend using a separate subdomain, such as m., to build a mobile site, as this can cause confusion for search engines and users.
 2. If you are already using an adaptive Theme template, you can also consider installing an AMP Plugin to make the mobile results more friendly in

 Google SEO.